-- When ready place all the vegetables in a very large pot, add the water and all other ingredients.
+- Simmer: When ready, place all the vegetables in a very large pot and add the water and all other ingredients.
 Bring to a boil, turn the heat down and simmer, uncovered, until reduced by half.
 It takes between one and a half and two hours.

-- To make the hazelnut dumplings: whisk the very soft butter and the eggs until frothy.
-Add the hazelnuts, breadcrumbs, lemon juice, nutmeg and salt to taste and mix well.
+- Hazelnut dumplings: whisk the very soft butter and the eggs until frothy.
+Add the hazelnuts, breadcrumbs, lemon juice, nutmeg, and salt to taste and mix well.
 Leave to stand for about 10 minutes.
-Form small balls, about the size of a walnut.
+Form small balls about the size of a walnut.

 - Cook dumplings: Bring about 1 liter/ 4 cups vegetable broth to a boil, turn the heat down and simmer the hazelnut dumplings for about 6 minutes.